-In the above section we have discussed some of the categories of barriers.
+In the above section we have discussed some of the entegories of barriers.
 Now let us see, what are the technical aspects in communication barrier?
-A few technical aspects in communication barriers are briefly narrated by Murphy's Law on communication:
+A few technical aspects in communication barriers are briefly narrated by Murphy's Law on communication.

-- (a) Communication usually fails: Except by chance, it succeeds and on account of various barriers, the possibility of success in the flow of communication is rather rare. - (b) If the message can be understood: In different ways, it will be understood in just the way that does the most harm.
+- (a) Communication as analy fails: Except by chance, it succeeds and on account of various barriers, the possibility of success in the flow of communication is rather rare. - (b) If the message can be understood: In different ways, it will be understood in just (be way that does the most harm.
 You receive the message in your own way.
-In most of the cases, the most harmful side of your communication is considered. - (c) Filtering: It refers to the sender manipulating information so that the receiver will see it as more favourable.
+In most of the cases, the most harmful side of your communication is considered. - (c) Fibering: It refers to the sender manipulating information so that the receiver will see it as more favourable.
 In organisations, information is condensed and synthesised.
 Objective information does not reach the concerned authority.
+The

-The more the vertical levels in the organisation's hierarchy, the more opportunities there are for filtering.
+Channels and Network: of Communication more the vertical levels in the organisation's hierarchy, the more opportunities there are for filtering.